twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

    The Simpact Cyan package is actually meant to support alternative simulations as well.
 To use such an alternative simulation, this function can be used.
    For example, if `maxart` is specified here, instead of running e.g.
-   `simpact-cyan-opt` as underlying program, `maxart-opt` would be executed instead.
+   `simpact-cyan-release` as underlying program, `maxart-release` would be executed instead.

 <a name="startingfromPython"></a>